The I-35 Bandit

 That’s why we need your help.
 “It might take somebody coming forward,” May explained, “someone that knows this guy–a cousin, girlfriend, or estranged wife—who will call us and say, ‘I think I know who this is.’”

-The suspect always wears disguises, like a fake beard and hair, hats,
+The suspect always wears disguises, like a fake beard and hair, hats, sunglasses, and gloves.

 None of the robberies have turned violent so far, but the I-35 Bandit is aggressive and considered extremely dangerous.
 Here are a few details about the serial robber: